dougeby/IntuneDocs/intune/device-restrictions-android-for-work.md

   >   - [Assigned to the device group](apps-deploy.md) created for your dedicated devices
   >
   > The **Managed Home Screen** app isn't required to be in the configuration profile, but it is required to be added as a client app.
 When the **Managed Home Screen** app is added as a client app, any other apps you add in the configuration profile are shown as icons on the **Managed Home Screen** app.
+  >
+  > When using multi-app kiosk mode with Managed Home Screen, dialer/phone apps may not function properly.

   - Choose **Add**, and select your apps from the list.